mrazster/Arc-Dark-Greenifyed/README.md

 Usage

-Dowload the files and copy thmefolder to ~/.themes for your user only or in /usr/share/themes for system wide usage.
+Dowload the files and copy the themefolder to ~/.themes for your user only or in /usr/share/themes for system wide usage.
 As for the Zafiro icontheme follow the instructions from creator in the link I provided apove.
 The moded icons can be placed any where and the just link to the icon when you create the application launcher.